One of London’s most recognizable and popular attractions is the London Eye.

 When is the London Eye Open?

-Opening times for the London Eye vary depending on the time of year.
+Opening times for the London Eye vary depending on the time of year and day of the week.

 It is open every day except major holidays, including Christmas Day (25th December), New Years Eve (31st December) and New Years Day (1st January).